 Would you like to compare the cameras on new 2018 iPhones?
-Click here to discover the amazing iPhone XS camera features, as well as the iPhone XS Max and iPhone XR.
+Click here to discover the amazing iPhone XS camera features.
+Click here to see a comparison of iPhone XS vs iPhone XS Max camera.

 Single vs Dual Lens